VictorBoschPueyo/Ball-bot/README.md

 ## Requirements
 For running each sample code:
 - [Adafruit-CircuitPython] - CircuitPython helper library for the PWM/Servo FeatherWing, Shield and Pi HAT and Bonnet kits.
-- [gpio] - This package provides a Python module to control the GPIO on a Raspberry Pi.
+- [gpio] - This package provides a Python module to control the GPIO on a Jetson Nano.
 - [numpy] - NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.
 - [opencv-python-headless] - Pre-built CPU-only OpenCV packages for Python.
 - [Pillow] - The Python Imaging Library adds image processing capabilities to your Python interpreter.